F-Kirchhoff/web-hh-22-7-recap-project-6/README.md

 ### Acceptance Criteria

 - [ ] An edit button is displayed next to the delete button
-- [ ] If the edit button is clicked, the user sees a form where he can edit the information about the attraction
+- [ ] If the edit button is clicked, the user is rerouted to an edit page where they can edit the information about the attraction
+- [ ] The edit page reuses the form component from the create page
 - [ ] The form is prefilled with the current data about the attraction in the corresponding input fields
 - [ ] A backlink leads to the details page and cancels the edit process
+- [ ] By clicking on the "edit" button, the place document is updated in the database
-- [ ] After editing the informations the user is redirected to the details page
+- [ ] After editing the informations, the user is redirected to the details page

 ### Tasks

 - [ ] Reuse the Link component for the "back" link
+- [ ] refactor the `pages/places/[id].js` file into a dynamic folder with an `index.js`: `pages/places/[id]/index.js`
-- [ ] Add an edit.js in the `[id]` folder
+- [ ] Add an `edit.js` in the `[id]` folder
 - [ ] Create a page component in this file which reuses the form component for rendering the input fields
 - [ ] If necessary, update the form component so that the current data of the attraction is already displayed as default values
+- [ ] If necessary, update the form component to expect props like `onCancel`, `onSubmit`, `titleText`, `submitButtonText`
 - [ ] Write a handleSubmit function which expects a submit event object
 - [ ] Inside this function, send a `PATCH` request to the `api/places/[id]` api endpoint with the new place data in the body
-- [ ] Create the api endpoint to handle `GET` requests
+- [ ] Update the api endpoint to handle `PATCH` requests